captbaritone/jordaneldredge.com/_posts/2021-11-23-a-vs-code-extension-to-combat-js-precedence-confusion.md

 ---
 title: "A VSCode Extension to Clarify Operator Precedence in JS"
 summary: "I wrote a VS Code extension which shows subscript parentheses in your JS code to help clarify operator precedence."
+tags: ["project", "javascript", "vscode"]
 ---

-*TL;DR: I wrote a [VS Code extension](https://marketplace.visualstudio.com/items?itemName=JordanEldredge.implicit-parentheses) which shows subscript parentheses in your JS code to help clarify operator precedence.*
+_TL;DR: I wrote a [VS Code extension](https://marketplace.visualstudio.com/items?itemName=JordanEldredge.implicit-parentheses) which shows subscript parentheses in your JS code to help clarify operator precedence._

 ---